 1. The eggplants: spread the slices on a work surface and sprinkle with salt on both sides.
 Place the slices in a large colander, and place in the sink or in a big bowl.
 Let the eggplants “sweat” overnight.
 The following day, pat dry the slices with paper towels.

 2. Heat the oil in a large frying pan and fry to golden brown.
 Transfer to paper towels and let cool.

 3. The meat: in a large pan, mix the oil and onions.
 Fry over medium-high heat until the onion is transparent.
 Add the garlic, and fry a bit more.
-4. Add the meat and cook, mixing with a spatula to prevent forming lumps, about 5 minutes.
+Add the meat and cook, mixing with a spatula to prevent forming lumps, about 5 minutes.
 Add the rest of ingredients.
-Season and mix well.
-Bring to a boil.
+Season, mix well and bring to the boil.
 Lower the heat to medium and cook, stirring occasionally, for about 15 minutes.
 Let cool to room temperature.
 Discard the bay leaves and thyme.

-Spread the meat mixture on top and place another layer of eggplant slices on it.
-Spread the sauce on top.
-7. Bake for about 1 hour, until the crust is golden.
+Spread the meat mixture over, and place another layer of eggplant slices on top of it.
+Spread the sauce over the eggplants.
+Bake for about 1 hour, until the top is golden.
 Let stand for 10 minutes before cutting.